devatwork/LinkedINSharp/README.md

 LinkedINSharp
 =============

 LinkedINSharp is .NET SDK for [LinkedIN](http://www.linkedin.com/).
 Its goals is to help .NET developers build web applications that integrate with LinkedIN.

-Note: this library is still in development, please have a little patience.
-As soon as we have a stable version we will distribute it via Nuget.

 ## Features